Parker Bullen Solicitors Banner Image

 If you and your employer agree on the proposed settlement amount without the need for extensive negotiation, it is likely the fee contribution will be sufficient.
 However, if further negotiation is required, whether regarding the proposed amount or specific clauses within the agreement, additional legal fees may be incurred.

-We will provide you with an estimate of the expected costs and can, as appropriate, engage in discussions with your employer to seek an increased contribution toward these fees.
+We will provide you with an estimate of the expected settlement agreement costs and can, as appropriate, engage in discussions with your employer to seek an increased contribution toward these fees.
 If your employer refuses to increase their contribution, any additional costs will need to be covered by you.
 Any additional charges that could be incurred will not be actioned without your agreement.
 We aim to provide transparent and fair pricing, ensuring that you receive quality legal advice while minimising any financial burden on your part.

 How long does it take to finalise the terms of a settlement agreement?